Skip to main content

 Scholarship forms for 2026 awards are now open!
 For scholarship descriptions, click here.

 The Department of Geology and Environmental Science also provides small awards for graduate research and fieldwork from several funds.
 These awards are based on a combination of merit and need.
-Links to these applications will be available at the end of the fall semester and are typically due by February 1st.
+Links to these applications will be available at the end of the fall semester and are due January 30th.

 Summer Fellowships